robwco/workshop-marketing/index.md

 All leads are 100% remote and open to remote freelancers anywhere in the world, so I'd suggest you sign up and see if it'll work for you.

 ### "Who are you?
 How long have you been doing this?"
-My name is Robert Williams.
-I was a freelancer who started sharing how I ran my business online a few years ago.
+I'm Robert.
+I'm a freelancer who started sharing how I made money online a few years ago.
+The response was great and my advice caused hundreds of freelancers to change for the better.

 I've been featured on Copyhackers, DoubleYourFreelancing.com, 30x500, The Freelancers' Show, Bidsketch, Freelancelift, BootstrappedWeb, Rocketship.fm and more.

 I started Workshop with select consultancies in November, 2013.
-Since then I've helped hundreds land work.
+Since then I've helped hundreds of people like you land work.
 Some have even made hundreds of thousands of dollars from my leads.
-Now, I focus on Workshop full-time, which wouldn't be possible if it didn't produce massive results.
+Now, I focus on Workshop full-time, which wouldn't be possible if it didn't produce massive results for my clients.

 > ### “I’ve gotten over my imposter-syndrome”